-The SII caliber VD54B is a quartz chronograph movement.
+The SII caliber VD54B is a no jewels quartz chronograph movement.
 Something to note about this watch movement is that the chronograph second hand is located in a subdial at 6:00.
 The central second hand is the current time second hand.

 The chrono sequence on the VD54B is the same as most chronograph watches:

 Resetting the chronograph hand to zero:

 On the caliber VD54, the chronograph seconds hand is located in the 6:00 subdial.
 If your chronograph seconds hand isn’t lining up, here is how you can adjust it back to zero:

 Pull the crown out to time setting position (position 1)